lisp-mirror/eql5-android/build-eql5/README-ANDROID.txt

 ====

-If you don't want to use the included EQL5 libs from '../lib/' (or you want to use a Qt version different from 5.9.1), just follow the below steps.
+If you don't want to use the included EQL5 libs from '../lib/' (or you want to use a Qt version different from 5.7.1), just follow the below steps.

-(This may be necessary if you want to use the 'ministro' service, because at the time of writing, only versions up to Qt 5.7.1 are supported by it.)